-Lyft fare prices may be different in every city
+Lyft rates and prices may be different in every city

 For Example: A Lyft in Los Angeles costs…

 The cost of a Lyft in Los Angeles will give you a general idea for the cost of a Lyft.
 In some ways it’s cheaper than an Uber, in some ways it isn’t.
 Both Uber and Lyft are cheaper than a cab, so you really can’t go wrong with either app.